 - Collaboration in the world of cyber security has always raised privacy concerns within consumer and citizen groups.

-Though there are mix of misconceptions, social and technical challenges, the importance of the topic continues to gain recognition and I believe we are on the right path.
+Though there is mix of misconceptions, social and technical challenges, the importance of the topic continues to gain recognition, and I believe we are on the right path.

 Technical Challenges in Threat Intelligence Sharing

-Even the limited case of concrete threat intelligence sharing raises a multitude of technical challenges, and best practices to overcome them have not yet been determined:
+Even the limited case of real threat intelligence sharing raises a multitude of technical difficulties, and best practices to overcome them have not yet been determined:

-- How to achieve a balance between sharing actionable intelligence pieces which must be rich in order to bee actionable vs. preventing exposure of sensitive information.
+- How to achieve a balance between sharing actionable intelligence pieces which must be rich to bee actionable vs. preventing exposure of sensitive information.

 - How to establish secure and reliable communications among collaborators with proper handling of authorization, authenticity, and integrity to make sure the risk posed by collaboration is minimized.